 What is a Private Military Contractor?

-Another term for a PMC is a Mercenary.
-Unfortunately, some PMC’s have gotten a bad reputation, due to this term.
-However, this is not the best or accurate description of PMC’s.
-In fact, many have proved their worth by building a good rapport with those they are in contact with in and off the field.
+How do I become a mercenary?
+Historically, another term for a PMC is a Mercenary.
+Unfortunately, some PMCs have gotten a bad reputation, due to this term.
+However, this is not the best or most accurate description of PMCs.
+In fact, many have proved their worth by building a good rapport with those they are in contact with off and on the field.

 Tasks Done by a Private Military Contractor

 The job duties of Private military contractors may include: fighting against terrorism, conducting counter-drug operations, and protecting employees on oil fields or rigs.
 They may also guard political dignitaries or politicians.
 The contractor may need to train security personnel on-site and assist the police.

 However, some may even guard government buildings and corporate headquarters against being targeted.
 Patrolling corporate buildings that may be at risk of terrorism is also the job duties of a PMC.
 Their job or position in the military is very different, compared to those working as a bodyguard or security officer.
 The reason being is that of working in complex situations such as war zones.

 What is the Salary of a Military Contractor?